A realistic assessment of the CTA sensitivity to dark matter annihilation: Results

 \subsection{Projected cross-section limits}

 We now present our results in terms of limits on DM annihilation, in the common $\langle \sigma v\rangle$-vs-mass plane, assuming DM annihilation into different final states with a branching ratio of $100\%$.
-First we provide some context by summarising the most relevant previous work.
+First we provide some context by summarising the most relevant previous work, and later compare these to our own results.

-In Fig.~\ref{fig:sv_limits_GC_OnOff_Morpho}, we show existing experimental limits from the \textit{Fermi}-LAT satellite \cite{Ackermann:2013yva} and the HESS telescope \cite{Abramowski:2011hc}, on DM annihilation into $b\bar{b}$.
+In Fig.~\ref{fig:sv_limits_GC_OnOff_Morpho}, we show existing experimental limits from the \textit{Fermi}-LAT satellite \cite{Ackermann:2013yva} and HESS \cite{Abramowski:2011hc}, on DM annihilation into $b\bar{b}$.
 In this figure, all limits from the GC are rescaled to our baseline Einasto DM profile.
 Projected limits correspond to 100\,hr observation time for CTA.
 The \Fermi-LAT limits reach the thermal cross section for DM masses below about 10 GeV.
 The HESS limits are strongest close to 1 TeV, where they reach $3\times10^{25}\rm\,cm^3\,s^{-1}$.

 Also shown are the projected limits for CTA from Refs.~\cite{Doro:2012xx,Wood:2013taa, Pierre14}.
 The analysis given in Ref.~\cite{Wood:2013taa} assumes an observation time of 500\,hr, and we have rescaled their limits to account for our baseline DM profile and observation time of 100\,hr.
 In fact, even after this rescaling, the projected limits from Ref.~\cite{Wood:2013taa} remain the most optimistic; they apparently do not account for systematic uncertainties or the effects of the GDE, and make use of an extended array with 61 mid-sized telescopes.
 This extended array is assumed to contain 36 extra mid-sized telescopes, as an additional, rather speculative, US contribution on top of the baseline array.